Tips and advice on why taking out travel insurance is crucial when you book your holiday – whether it's a domestic break or overseas.

 Medical expenses: these can run into hundreds of thousands of pounds, sometimes even higher, particularly in the USA.
 Travel insurance will cover those bills.
-We recommend that you choose a policy with a minimum of £2m of medical cover in Europe and £5m worldwide.
+We suggest that you choose a policy with a minimum of £2m of medical cover in Europe and £5m worldwide.
 Note that if you have a pre-existing medical condition it is vital you declare it to the insurance company.

 Always check the small print, but most insurance policies will cover: